-Seljuk Bowl with Astronomical and Royal Figures, late 12th-early 13th century
+Khwarizmian Bowl with Astronomical and Royal Figures, late 12th-early 13th century

-Central or northern Iran
+Geography: Attributed to Central or Northern Iran

 The central roundel with a Sun symbol is surrounded by six circular medallions with symbols representing the Moon and the planets Venus, Jupiter, Mars, Mercury, and Saturn.